unicef/openconnect/README.md

 ## Notes / TODO
-* Using the 'fixed-line' dataset only from Ookla.
-Mobile may be relevant, but hard to pinpoint if a mobile speed test is actually from the relevant facility
 * Facilities labelled 'No connectivity' are in tiles that don't have at least 4 Ookla speedtests in the last 12 months.
 * Should also provide summary stats by Administrative region?